lulinqing/BookMarks-openshift-quickstart/README.md

 Bookmarks App on OpenShift
 ===================

-This sample Bookmarks App show how easy to deploy a typical Django app on OpenShift in a minute.
+This sample Bookmarks App shows how to deploy a typical Django App on OpenShift in a minute.

 Before We Start
 ---------------